czue/website/writing/sabbatical/_posts/2017-03-30-six-product-ideas.md

 I love this idea because it's so relevant to what I've been doing for the last 10 years, and my old company has a treasure trove of open-source git repositories I could use as a starting point for data analysis.
-I also think it'd be super fun ot explore.
+I also think it'd be super fun to explore.

 Again, what's less clear to me is exactly what the path to monetization would be here.
 What could I build that companies or developers would want to pay for?
 It's also a bit terrifying to try and build something that might compete with [Github](https://github.com/).

-## 3. Dive Log for Casuals
+## 4. Dive Log for Casuals

 On our recent honeymoon, my wife and I did a lot of scuba diving, and of course we wanted to record our dives.
 However, we're total casual divers.
 We don't care about bottom time and max depth or anything like that.